Mutual Funds – A Detailed Guide

 Hybrid schemes offer the best of both worlds.
 These funds invest both in equity as well as debt.
 This fund type has been further divided into 6 categories based on asset allocation and investment style.

 As the name suggests, the solution-oriented schemes are floated with a particular solution in mind like retirement and child education.
-There is a mandatory lock-in period of 5 years in these funds, which means, if you buy any of the available 2 types of solution-oriented mutual fund, you cannot withdraw your money before 5 years of the investment or child’s maturity, in case of children fund and retirement, in case of retirement fund (whichever is earlier).
+There is a mandatory lock-in period of 5 years in these funds.
+This means that if you invest in any solution-oriented mutual fund, you cannot withdraw your money before 5 years of the investment or child’s maturity (in case of children fund) and retirement (in case of retirement fund), whichever is earlier.

 Index Funds or ETFs and Fund of Funds (FoF) falls in the other scheme categories.
 For a scheme to qualify as ETF, a minimum investment of 95% of total assets is required in securities of a particular index (which is being replicated/ tracked), and for a FoF, a minimum investment of 95% is required in underlying funds.
 FoFs can have both domestic and global exposure.